KasiaBadgerResearch/Final_39_Congo/README.md

-# How have female and male primary school repetition rates evolved relative to one another in Congo between 1972 and 2012?
+# How have female and male primary school repetition rates evolved relative to one another in the Republic of Congo between 1972 and 2012?

 ## Abstract